What Tourists Want

 YouGov Research: Youth of Today, Travel of Tomorrow | What Tourists Want | Scoop.it

-Therefore, understanding Gen Z travellers’ concerns and motivations will be important in helping destination and travel brands better connect with them and identify how these
+• What are Gen Z travellers’ concerns and motivations, and what will be important in helping destination and travel brands connect with them and identify how these attitudes and behaviours will mold the global travel sector

 No comment yet.